Showing posts with label evil. Show all posts

 Wednesday, March 25, 2020

-#64.
+#57.
 The Drill Sergeants of the Apocalypse [evolutionary psychology, population]

-A successful trick shows up the Fudds and shows them in a feckless light, which reduces the fear level of the trickster, which reinforces trick-playing.
-This is a short-term high that comes at the expense of worse relations with the Fudds and thus eventually even greater fear levels for the tricksters, which they try to remedy with still more tricks.
+The type probably emerges in contexts of unequal power (Person A has the shotgun; person B doesn’t).
+Thus, an abiding fear is the soil out of which tricksterism grows, by the following positive feedback: A successful trick shows up the more powerful persons and shows them in a feckless light, which reduces the fear level of the trickster, which reinforces trick-playing.
+This is a short-term high that comes at the expense of worse relations with the more powerful persons and thus eventually even greater fear levels for the tricksters, which they try to remedy with still more tricks.
+An example of an unequal power relationship is between a foreign invader and the defenders.
+Invasion is such a common event in history that by now, countermeasures will have evolved.
+Tricksterism is likely to be a tile in the mosaic of any such adaptation.

-A biological precedent for penetrations testing?
+A biological precedent for penetration testing?

 Evolution of the trickster

-09-27-2020: Modern human populations may have two (independent?) axes of political polarization: oppressor-oppressed and trickster-control freak.
-The first may sub serve dispersal by generating refugee groups and the second may sub serve building.
-Any built thing must serve in a complex world in which many constraints must be simultaneously observed.
-Thus, after the initial build, a long period of tweaking must typically follow.
-The role of the tricksters is to powerfully motivate this tweaking before the complacency of the control-freak builders leads to disaster. <03-12-2021: This may have been how engineering was done by an archaic version of Homo sapiens.><12-02-2022: The tricksters can also make mistakes, causing damage that cannot have a silver lining in any possible world, and moving to correct this is a natural role of the builders.
-If you are a builder, ask this: “What is the best use of my indignation?”
-It is to keep to a strict harm-reduction approach.><01-08-2024: Tricksterism can intensify into sadism, in which the protagonist takes pleasure in the victim’s torment and wants to make it last.
-Well, boy, if you make it last, you are giving the victim plenty of time and motivation to figure out solutions, like a patient old instructor giving his pupil his lessons one at a time, as he is ready for them, and this is how the wise victim will construct the situation.
-Such a victim will end up with information and know-how others will pay for.>
+Tricksterism can intensify into sadism, in which the protagonist takes pleasure in the victim’s torment and wants to make it last.
+However, if you make it last, you are giving the victim plenty of time and motivation to figure out solutions, like a patient old instructor giving his pupil his lessons one at a time, as he is ready for them, and this is how the wise victim will construct the situation.
+Such a victim will end up with information and know-how others will pay for.

 Sunday, November 24, 2019

-#57.
-Where are All the Space Aliens? [evolution]
+#53.
+Where are All the Space Aliens? [evolution, evolutionary psychology]

-EV
+EP EV

 Astronomical observations and the Fermi paradox

 Contemporary exoplanet research keeps turning up extra-solar-system planets that seem to be promising abodes of life of the Earthly variety (never mind the completely weird biochemistries that may exist on other planets).
-In the habitable exoplanets catalogue (HEC), kept by the Planetary Habitability Laboratory (University of Puerto Rico) at Arecibo, the list of planets found orbiting in the conservative habitable zone now has 17 entries, and a 2013 paper by Petigura et al. ("Prevalence of Earth-size planets orbiting Sun-like stars") placed the percentage of stars in our galaxy with potentially habitable planets at 22 ± 8.
+In the habitable exoplanets catalogue (HEC), kept by the Planetary Habitability Laboratory, University of Puerto Rico, Arecibo, the list of planets found orbiting in the conservative habitable zone now has 17 entries, and a 2013 paper by Petigura et al. ("Prevalence of Earth-size planets orbiting Sun-like stars") placed the percentage of stars in our galaxy with potentially habitable planets at 22 ± 8.
 Accumulating evidence suggests that life is common in our galaxy, yet SETI research—the search for extraterrestrial civilizations that send out radio signals that bear some stamp of intelligence—has drawn a complete blank, as far as I know.
-(And if it did find something, it would make such a sensation in the media that no-one could help knowing.)
+And if it did find something, it would make such a sensation in the media that no-one could help knowing.
 So I ask you: where are all the space aliens?
-(This question is generally attributed to 20th-century physicsmeister Enrico Fermi and has since become known as the Fermi Paradox.)
+This question is generally attributed to 20th-century physicist Enrico Fermi and has since become known as the Fermi Paradox.

 My hypothesis is this: